 PRESENT FINANCIAL NEEDS:

-Finally, we will need additional funds as a contingency $100 a month (medication, emergency equipment, attorney fees, legal paper, stationery, glassware, etc.)
+We need additional funds as a contingency $500 a month (medication, emergency equipment, attorney fees, legal paper, stationery, glassware, etc.)

-We will need electricity, water, phone, internet and cable: $140 a month.
+We need water, phone, internet and cable: $140 a month.

 Total financial requirements to move forward: $2000/Month (minimum).